Skip to Main Content

 Why do drivers choose to drive while distracted?

-Most people are aware that distracted driving causes auto accidents.
+Most people are aware that distracted driving causes auto incidents.
 In fact, only alcohol-impaired driving is rated as a more serious problem.
-Yet drivers continue to text and use cell phones well driving.
+Yet drivers continue to text and use cell phones while driving.
 17 percent of people admit to engaging in this behavior very often.
 Perhaps it is because people do not understand how their cognitive abilities are actually affected that causes people to continue this dangerous behavior.
 Most drivers believe that they are safer while using hands-free devices.
 Until distracted drivers are held accountable for their actions by distracted driving auto accident lawyers, the problem will continue.
 We can protect ourselves and our community by holding distracted drivers responsible for their actions.

 How can I prevent distracted driving?

 Changing distracted driving behavior is a shared responsibility for all of us, including our lawmakers, drivers, and device manufacturers.
 First, change your own behavior.
-Do not try to multi-task while on the road.
+Do not try to multitask while on the road.
 Do not use a phone while driving.
 Keep your eyes on the road around you.
 The only thing you should be paying attention to while driving is the road and traffic around you.
 If you drive while distracted, please consider how this can put others at risk of serious harm and even death.

 An experienced distracted driving auto accident attorney can investigate whether cell phone usage was a factor in your motor vehicle accident.
 If it was, then your attorney can hold the at-fault driver responsible for their reckless conduct.
 Sometimes this includes claims for punitive damages to punish the bad conduct.
-If you are injured in a distracted driving auto accident, you should contact one of the best Denver distracted driving auto accident attorneys today.
+If you are injured in a distracted driving auto collision, you should contact one of the best Denver distracted driving auto accident attorneys today.

 How can a Colorado distracted driving attorney help me?

-Eisenstein Law has significant experience representing individuals and families in a multitude of personal injury litigations and trials.
+CO Trial Lawyers have significant experience representing individuals and families in a multitude of personal injury litigations and trials.
 We represent those involved in car accidents, motorcycle accidents, bicycle accidents, slip & fall accidents, insurance bad faith claims, and much more.
 We hold all negligent parties accountable for their actions and always strive to get the best results and outcomes for your case.
 We choose to take on a limited number of cases, allowing us to provide the highest quality services for all the clients we represent.

 Contact Your Denver Personal Injury Law Firm Today to Get Started